-The WDI investor coalition is made up of 53 institutions, with $7.5 trillion in assets under management.
+The WDI investor coalition is made up of 50 institutions, with $9 trillion in assets under management.
 Through our annual survey and engagement programme we generate new data on workforce practices, which our signatories integrate into their investment analysis, and practical insights on how to address pressing workforce issues.
-In 2020, 141 global companies took part in the Initiative, demonstrating their commitment to transparency – a 20 per cent increase on 2019.
+In 2022, 167 global companies took part in the Initiative, demonstrating their commitment to transparency.

 Why does workforce reporting matter?

 At a time of rapid change in the labour market, stark social and economic inequalities and growing distrust in the corporate sector, investors, regulators and consumers alike are calling for greater transparency.
 Workforce disclosure – or reporting – offers companies a way to hold a mirror to their own activities, ensure their policies and practices are aligned with international standards, and demonstrate publicly that their workforce practices are delivering for both the company and its workers.

 Why the Workforce Disclosure Initiative?